omarryhan/flask-stateless-auth/README.md

 ## Important Remarks:

-1. Flask-Stateless-Auth however enforces the use of a certian format for your chosen authorization header, the format is as follows:
+1. Flask-Stateless-Auth enforces the use of the following authorization format:
     - {'header_name': 'auth_type' + ' ' + 'token'}

 2. Flask-Stateless-Auth needs 2 callbacks in order to function properly: